Gaviota State Park: Ecology

 Plant communities in the park include chaparral in the upland regions, oak woodlands elsewhere, and both native prairie and non-native grasslands.
 They are part of the California coastal sage and chaparral ecoregion.
 The portion of Gaviota Creek that passes through the park includes one of the highest quality riparian habitats remaining in southern Santa Barbara County, and it receives strict environmental protection.

 Much of the park vegetation was burned in a large brushfire in June 2004, with wildfire being a natural part of the chaparral ecosystem.

 Mountain lions have been encountered in the park, and warning signs are prominently posted.
 The park was closed for a month in 1992 following a near-fatal attack by a mountain lion on a 9-year-old boy.

 Facilities

 Campground

 The park includes a beach campground, which contains 39 campsites for RVs (up to 25 feet for most sites) and for tents.
 Additionally there are eight picnic sites.
-The park also includes a fishing pier which includes a small boat hoist; also nearby are some favorite surfing locations.
-There are no hook-ups or dump station.